-The structure of the MSc Quantity Surveying is consistent with most other equivalent postgraduate degrees offered at GCU.
-The first part of the degree is comprised of taught modules set at Masters level (M) and allocated 15 credit points each and the latter part of the degree is comprised of a Masters Dissertation worth 60 credit points.
-There are criteria governing which combinations of taught modules are acceptable.
-Given that these criteria are followed; awards may be made as follows:
+The structure of the programme is consistent with most other equivalent postgraduate degrees offered at GCU.
+The first part of the degree is comprised of taught modules set at the Masters level and allocated 15 credit points each and the latter part of the degree is comprised of a Masters dissertation worth 60 credit points.

+Given that these criteria are followed, awards may be made as follows: